linode/apl-api/README.md

 ## Environment variables

-For local development copy `.env.sample` to `.env.dev` and copy `otomi-stack/.secrets` from company secrets storage.
+For local development copy `.env.sample` to `.env` and copy contents of `otomi-stack/.secrets` in there as well.

-Use `DISABLE_AUTH=1` env to disable authorization.
-Use `DISABLE_SYNC=1` to disable pushing changes to git remote branch
+Use `DISABLE_SYNC=1` to disable pushing changes to git remote branch.

 For production environment export the same variables with proper values.